List of films considered the worst: An American Hippie in Israel (1972)

 The 1972 Israeli film An American Hippie in Israel is about an American hippie traveling to Israel after being involved with the Vietnam War, befriending Israeli flower children, and encountering "menacing" mimes along the way.
 The film was presumed lost, but after resurfacing 38 years after its production, it became a "midnight sensation" in Tel Aviv and developed a cult following akin to The Rocky Horror Picture Show.
 It was then released internationally on home video by Grindhouse Releasing.
 Gil Shefler of The Jewish Daily Forward described it as "perfectly awful", offering that it "probably is the worst Israeli movie ever made, and a serious candidate for the worst movie of all time".
 Its description as "a serious candidate for the worst movie of all time" was echoed by Josh Olson in IndieWire.
 Ben Hartman of The Jerusalem Post stated the film was "surely one of the worst films ever made in Israel, or beyond".
 Nana 10 said it claims the title of "worst Israeli film and most amusing".

+Bat Pussy (circa 1973)

+A loose spoof of the 1966 Batman television series cited as one of the earliest examples of a pornographic parody film, the presumably-1970s pornographic film Bat Pussy has been described as the worst pornographic film ever made due to "some incredibly unarousing sex and a general attitude of awfulness".
+Possessing no credits or copyright information, there is no known record of Bat Pussy's existence prior to the mid-1990s, when it was discovered in the storeroom of an adult movie theater in Memphis, Tennessee, and subsequently released on home video by exploitation film distributor Something Weird Video.
+Gawker Media's io9 proclaimed the film to be "the absolute nadir of pornography, period.
+Not just Batman-themed pornography.
+ALL pornography", deriding its "obese redneck" cast as rendering the film "wank-proof".
+PornParody.com, a website dedicated to the genre, acknowledged its status as "the worst adult movie of all time", describing Bat Pussy as "renowned for its technical ineptness and anti-eroticism" due to its "physically unappealing" actors.
+AV Maniacs contested Bat Pussy's categorization as pornography on the grounds of the lead actor's visible erectile dysfunction and instead labeled the film "anti-porn", asking "How else do you categorize an adult film that completely and utterly fails to elicit even the minutest amount of arousal in its viewers?"
+The book The Many More Lives of Batman by William Uricchio and Will Brooker also labeled Bat Pussy "the worst porn film ever made", criticizing its poor adaptation of the source material.